Wanted: Men For Occupational Therapy Jobs

 DARDEN: But Phipps says he notices men are starting to pay attention.
 He even convinced one of his friends to consider the profession.
 Sergio Sandoval worked in marketing research for 12 years, but was laid off more than a year ago and can't find work.
 Now he plans on applying to an OT graduate program.
 Sandoval says he made the career switch for a few reasons.

-Mr. SERGIO SANDOVAL (Occupational Therapy Student): The ability to work with people with disabilities to make a difference in their lives, and to also have steady work and create a future for myself.
+SERGIO SANDOVAL: The ability to work with people with disabilities to make a difference in their lives, and to also have steady work and create a future for myself.